Therapists in Jefferson Park, Charlottesville, VA

 Licensed Professional Counselor, LPC

 I focus on individual Trauma, Couples, and Family.
-With years of family and individual work I've developed a flexible ability to meet adult and teen needs from parenting, marital, to trauma and developmental transitions of life.
-My work is informed from an attachment approach where I seek to create safety with you to untie negative relational patterns and move into greater awareness and courage.
-I assist you in rediscovering your resiliency to pull you beyond the old patterns.
-To assist my clients when balance is upset by an underlying issue of trauma, my training in AEDP coupled with EMDR and somatic approaches is well suited.
+With years of family and individual work I've developed a flexible ability to meet adult and teen needs from parenting, marital, and developmental trauma and transitions of life.
+My work is informed by an attachment approach where I seek to create safety with you to untie negative relational patterns and move into greater awareness and courage.
+To assist my clients with underlying issues of trauma, my training in AEDP, EMDR and somatic approaches are well suited.
+I also use Ketamine Assisted Therapy in my office to break through old, unconscious patterns.

 Erinn Falls